MohammedAlrehaili/flight-booking-qa-project/test-summary-report.md

 | Blocked | 2 | 3.5% |
 | **Total** | **58** | **100%** |

 Of the 58 test cases executed, 38 passed, confirming that the core "happy path" flows (Login, Select Flight, Passenger Details, and Payment with valid data) work as expected.
-The 18 failures all fall under negative/invalid-input scenarios and correspond to 18 confirmed defects (BG-1 – BG-18, see [bug-reports/BUG_REPORTS.md](bug-reports/BUG_REPORTS.md)) — mainly missing client-side validation, allowing the user to proceed with invalid or empty required fields.
+The 18 failures all fall under negative/invalid-input scenarios and correspond to 18 confirmed defects (BG-1 – BG-18, — mainly missing client-side validation, allowing the user to proceed with invalid or empty required fields.

 ## 2. Results by Module